A dual-pronged, defense + offense, Bitcoin investment approach. 100% retirement account compatible.

-To hedge against potential Bitcoin crashes, investors can hold a diverse portfolio of public, Bitcoin-adjacent companies, with varying levels of Bitcoin correlation (e.g. Bitcoin miners, exchanges, holders).
+To hedge against potential Bitcoin crashes, investors can hold a diverse portfolio of public, Bitcoin-adjacent companies, with varying levels of Bitcoin correlation (e.g. Bitcoin miners, holders, supporters).

 This creates the potential to achieve some level of Bitcoin correlation while also introducing value independent from Bitcoin.

-To complement an otherwise defensive strategy, investors can overlay call options on the most Bitcoin-correlated companies (e.g. MSTR), creating the potential to keep up if they skyrocket.
+To complement an otherwise defensive strategy, investors can overlay call options on the most Bitcoin-correlated companies, creating the potential to keep up, and even outperform, if they skyrocket.

-Thanks to the asymmetric nature of calls, investors can tap into unlimited upside potential for limited additional risk.
+Thanks to the asymmetric nature of calls, investors can tap into outsized upside potential for limited additional risk.

 Check out our Bitcoin simplified infographic that explains Bitcoin in a visual way.